 All About Muscle Cramps

-Muscle cramps--involuntary muscle contractions--are common.
+Most people know the pain of a muscle cramp or "charley horse."
+Muscle cramps are involuntary muscle contractions.
+They are common.
 But even though they can be quite painful, they don't usually cause damage.

-Any muscle can cramp, but the muscles of the calf, back of the thigh and front of the thigh are most commonly affected, says the American Academy of Orthopaedic Surgeons (AAOS).
-Cramps are also common in the feet, hands, arms and abdomen, and along the rib cage.
+Any muscle can cramp, but the muscles of the calf, back of the thigh, and front of the thigh are most often affected.
+Cramps are also common in the feet, hands, arms, and belly (abdomen), and along the rib cage.

-A muscle cramp can last from a few seconds to 15 minutes or even longer, the AAOS says.
-The cramp may recur several times before it goes away.
+A muscle cramp can last from a few seconds to 15 minutes or even longer.
+The cramp may happen several times before it goes away.

-Muscle cramps usually occur after muscle fatigue, dehydration or heavy exercise.
-Simply remaining in the same position for a prolonged time may contribute to a cramp.
-Avoid those problems and you can avoid muscle cramps--usually.
-Cramps affect almost all of us at some time in our life.
+Doctor's don't know the exact cause of muscle cramps.
+They usually occur after muscle tiredness (fatigue), dehydration, or heavy exercise.
+Simply staying in the same position for a long time may help cause a cramp.
+Prevent these problems and you can prevent muscle cramps--usually.
+Cramps affect almost everyone at some time in life.

 These are other common causes of muscle cramps: